-Each Sun Fire B10n content load balancing blade has two interfaces.
+Each Sun Fire B10n blade has two interfaces.
 Alternatively, you could configure the second interface as follows:

-'''

-puma(config){admin}# ip interface 1 ip-addr mask net-mask
+puma(config){admin}# ip interface 1 ip-addr mask netmask

-'''

-This alternative configuration sets up the iql on your content load balancing blade, that is the interface connected to switch SSC1 (in slot 1).
+This alternative configuration sets up the interface 1 (iq1) on your content load balancing blade, that is the interface connected to switch SSC1 (in slot 1).